T he money's in the list… all bloggers have heard this saying before. But how much money can you make from your email list?

 Ready to send your own email newsletters?
 Let’s get started.

 Let’s take a look at how to make an email newsletter, step by step.

 Not every email service provider is created equal.
 Just because a provider is popular doesn’t always mean that it’s the best solution for your blog.

-It’s easy to get overwhelmed with different email service providers out there.
+It’s easy to get overwhelmed with different email clients out there.